semianenka/python/README.md

 User of the generator can also throw an exception into the generator (SkipThisFile) which signals the generator to skip the rest of the current file, and just yield a dummy value to be skipped.

 Note: Make sure that implemented function is correct.
 I don't check this legacy code :-).

+# Task 7

+- Write you own examples for SOLID